thomasebsmith/finances/README.md

 law.
 It includes tax estimation functionality and is being extended to include financial simulation functionality.

+Note that this project's API and CLI currently misuse the terms "AGI" and "MAGI."
+This is in the process of being fixed.

 ## Prerequisites
 You will need:
 - Git (to clone this repository)